noeyiue/PAR/README.md

 4. **Run the Notebook:**
     Execute the cells in the notebook sequentially to start training the model.
 Ensure you have all dependencies installed and your data properly set up.

-After finish training model with save to './{model_name}.pth
+After finish training model with save to './{model_name}.pth'

+## Files

+### `prob-predictions.ipynb`
+This Jupyter notebook is used to predict a model.
+The predict data is save in 'prob_predictions.csv'